 - 14. Students are to be allowed access to test booklets (test questions) only during the actual administration of the test.
 Please be reminded that under no circumstances are students to be permitted to handle any test materials before or after the test administration.
 Students are not permitted to assist in carrying or distributing any test materials. - 15.
 All testing materials (as applicable), including test and answer books, planning sheets, Reading and Writing Passage Booklets, Audio Passage Transcripts, CBT worksheets, CBT work folders, CBT test tickets, approved calculators, reference sheets, and periodic tables must be handed to and collected from each student individually.
 No test materials may be handed out in groups or passed along from student to student. - 16.
 All testing materials should be secured immediately, out of reach of students.
 Do not leave testing materials (as applicable), including test and answer books, planning sheets, Reading and Writing Passage Booklets, Audio Passage Transcripts, CBT worksheets, CBT work folders, CBT test tickets, approved calculators, reference sheets, and periodic tables on top of a desk or table or anywhere that is accessible to students (even if test administrators and/or proctors are in the room). - 17.
 Test administrators must read the appropriate script for administering each respective assessment as it is presented in the appropriate test administration manual. - 18.
-For the FSA computer-based tests, test group codes will not be necessary.
+For the FSA computer-based tests for Algebra 1 and Geometry EOCs, and ELA Writing and Reading Retakes, test group codes will not be necessary.
 Instead, a Session ID will be generated when the test session is created by the test administrator in the FSA Portal (Test Administrator Interface).
-The Session ID will be unique and will identify the group of students testing together for a specific subject test and session.
-Test group codes are required for all other paper and computer-based test administrations (NGSSS Biology 1, Civics, and US History EOC).
+The Session ID will be unique and will identify the group of students testing together for a specific FSA CBT subject test and session.
+However, test group codes are required for all other paper-based administrations of FSA EOC and ELA Retakes and for paper-based and computer-based test administrations of the NGSSS Biology 1, Civics, and US History EOC assessments.